a-mat/TA-pps_decoder/README.md

 *  "input_field"   - [required]  Specify the field that contains encoded url
 *  "output_field"  - [optional]  Specify where the field you want to display the decoded string (default: pps_decoded)
+*  "defang"        - [optional]  Specify if you want the field to decoded field to be defanged (default: True)

 # License